Right-covariant differential calculus on ${\cal F}({\mathbb C}_q^{2|1})$: Right-covariant differential calculus on

 for $a,b\in{\cal A}$. \end{definition}

-The right-covariant differential calculus is playing a critical role in the analysis of differential structures on Hopf superalgebras.
-Let ${\cal H}$ be a Hopf superalgebra with unit element {\bf 1} and let $(\Gamma,{\sf d})$ be a first order ${\mathbb Z}_2$-graded differential calculus over ${\cal H}$.
+The right-covariant differential calculus is playing a critical role in the analysis of differential structures on ${\mathbb Z}_2$-graded Hopf algebras.
+Let ${\cal H}$ be a ${\mathbb Z}_2$-graded Hopf algebra with unit element {\bf 1} and let $(\Gamma,{\sf d})$ be a first order ${\mathbb Z}_2$-graded differential calculus over ${\cal H}$.

-\begin{definition} The differential calculus $(\Gamma,{\sf d})$ is called right-covariant if there is a linear map $\Delta_R:\Gamma\longrightarrow \Gamma\otimes{\cal H}$, which is called right coaction, such that
+\begin{definition} The differential calculus $(\Gamma,{\sf d})$ is called right-covariant if there is a linear map $\Delta_R:\Gamma\longrightarrow \Gamma\otimes {\cal H}$, which is called right coaction, such that

 \end{definition}